-Analysis Area Number Acreage Recommended Zone Comments 1 29 R-90 and C-4 Existing single-family residences and restaurant/gas station located north of Muncaster Mill Road.
-R-90 Zone recommended for compatibility with R-90 development planned for opposite side of Muncaster Mill Road, and with area recommended for P-N Zone along Snouffer School Road and MD 124.
-Separated from low-density areas of Upper Rock Creek Planning Area by parkland.
-Approximately 3 acres at this intersection recommended for C-4 zoning by this Plan.
-This location is already in use as a non-conforming commercial use under the R-200 Zone; rezoning to C-4 would allow the existing restaurant to continue in operation.
-Any redevelopment or additional commercial development at this location should be oriented towards MD 124 rather than Muncaster Mill Road.
-Access from the site onto Muncaster Mill Road should be located as far away from the intersection as possible.
+Analysis Area Number Acreage Recommended Zone Comments 1 29 R-90 and C-4 Existing single-family residences and restaurant/gas station located north of Municaster Mill Road.
+R-90 Zone recommended for compatibility with R-90 development planned for opposite aids of Municaster Mill Road, and with area recommended for P-N Zone along Snoutfer and Development of the Road, and with area recommended for P-N Zone along Snoutfer and Development of the Road. ΑM MENDED- School Road and MD 124.
+Separated from low-density areas of Upper Rock Creek Planning Area by pandand.
+Approximately 3 acres at this • • • E Page 56a intersection recommended for C-4 zoning by this Plans.
+This location is already in use as a repr-conforming commercial use under the R-280 Zone; rezoning to C-4 would allow the existing restaurant to continue in operation.
+Any redevelopment or additional commercial development at this location should be oriented towards MD 124 rather than Municaster Mill Road.
+Access from the site onto Municaster Mill Road should be located as far away from the intersection as possible.
 2 2 R-60 Eight lots, one house, located south of Muncaster Mill Road.
 Emory Grove subdivision and townhouses in Laytonia community adjoin the property.
-3 37 R-60/TDR-6 and C-1 Vacant surplus school site (14 acres) and adjacent 17-acre parcel (one single-family dwelling), located east of MD 124 directly across from the Up-County Community Center Swimming Pool complex.
+37 R-60/TOR-6 and C-1 Vacant surplus school site (14 acres) and adjacent 17-acre parcel (one single-family dwelling), located east of MD 124 directly across from the Up-County Community Center Swimming Pool complex.
 The Plan supports a small pedestrian scale shopping area at the surplus school site, if feasible, given the site's rough topography.
 The site is within walking distance of the Emory Grove community which has identified the need for a local shopping center since 1968.
 The community has submitted a Community Development Block Grant application to the County to develop approximately two acres of commercial use on the site.
 The exact amount of commercial zoning will be determined at the time of Sectional Map Amendment.
 The Plan confirms the 1971 Master Plan for medium-density residential uses for 12 acres of the surplus school site and the adjacent 17 acre parcel.
 The Plan designates the surplus school site as a TDR receiving area, suitable for a density up to 6 units per acre.
 4 2 R-60/RT-6 This property is located west of MD 124 near Towne Crest Drive and immediately north of the Town of Washington Grove.
 The Town of Washington Grove is characterized by detached houses on a variety of lot sizes.
 Washington Square townhouses and apartments adjoin the property on the north.
 Existing and planned land uses in the area are predominantly townhouses and garden apartments, interspersed with single-family detached homes.
 Townhouses are appropriate for the site, but the density should be low enough to be compatible with nearby detached residences.
 The Plan recommends R-60 with an RT-6 option.
 Clustering away from the Town of Washington Grove's forest preserve is encouraged.
-5 11 R-20 This area is located south of Diamond Avenue between Londonderry apartments and 1-270.
+5 11 R-20 This area is located south of Diamond Avenue between Londonderry apartments and I-270.
 It is within the Maximum Expansion Limits of the city of Gaithersburg and part of a large enclave.
 Higher density is more compatible with surrounding uses and zoning.